timothyyang21/Tim_AI_class/AI Assignment 1/report.md

 The first 2c comes from the maximum chicken number on the first side, on the other side, the foxes on the other side can have any combination.
 Same thing for when there's no chicken on the first side of the river -> c + c = 2c.
 In between the maximum number of chicken and 0, there's c-1 possibilities where the chicken number must be matched by the number of foxes on the other side.
 Thus, 2c + (c-1).
 However, if c > f, then the 2c will be 2f.
 Also, the c-1 becomes (c-1)(c-f+1) because now the chicken number is greater than the foxes, and the numbers in between the maximum c and 0 may vary, with each difference in c and f creating an additional possibility for chicken and number to exist on both side of the river. taking this form with E, we realize it's simply adding the E number on to the (c-f+1) and reworking the inequality condition to fit the new E in.

 I'm less sure about the narrow upper bound on the number of possible states for this problem when E is concerned, so I'm also going to give a loose upper bound.
 From what was said about how the total number of state must be c * f * b, the very loose upper bound of possible states will be c * f * b * E. Where E is the number of chicken that may be sacrificed, this may be the case because anywhere from E to 0 chicken may be eaten.
 These are possible states, not necessarily counting into the legality of the states.

-## Introduction
+## Conclusion

 Uninformed search in AI is, while interesting and fulfilling to implement, not the most exciting nor efficient.
 After all, it's called uninformed search, Which means that the strategies have no additional information about states beyond that provided in the problem definition.
-These search strategies may be neccessary and powerful in situations where there are limited information, however, I look forward to implement informed strategies and see more efficient results!
+These search strategies may be neccessary and powerful in situations where there are limited information, however, I look forward to implement informed strategies and see more efficient results! :rocket: